pariwat-coe/scp-datamodel/README.md

 # scp-datamodel
-This repository contains schema and protocols for information exchange.
+This repository contains schemas and protocols for information exchange.